fbsamples/workplace-platform-samples/SupportScripts/Powershell/MigrateUsersToPeopleSets/README.md

 # Migrate group members to people sets

-This PowerShell script allows to migrate group content (posts and comments) to a new group, that is automatically created.
+This PowerShell script allows to migrate group members to a people set, which can be easily added then to a new group.

 ## Setup